 I am the granddaughter of woman raised on a Kentucky farm and a man from Minnesota, and who knows what else.

-I am curious about a DNA test.
+I am a white woman who is curious about a DNA test.

 I am a vegetarian until you catch me sucking the meat off of turkey necks and trying Peking duck.